Pavlik1400/Install_arch/README.md

 Now let's update a pacman: `pacman  -Syy`

-Install base systen and packet for future AUR using: `pacstrap /mnt base linux linux-firmware base-devel`
+Install base systen and packet for future AUR using: `pacstrap /mnt base linux linux-firmware base-devel linux-headers`

 Generate fstab: `genfstab -U /mnt >> /mnt/etc/fstab`

 Check if it is generated: `nano /mnt/etc/fstab`
-You can take fstab from **configs** dir in this repo, (don't forget to change UUIDs), there are useful for your SSD diskard options
+You can take fstab from **configs** dir in this repo, (don't forget to change filesystem UUIDs (you can find them in 'cfdisk'))
+!!**IMPORTANT**!!
+If you have SSD, than this is extremely important to automatically activate TRIM each time it's needed.
+This will save lifetime of your SSD.
+So please, add 'discard' option to mount points in fstab (as you can see in the **configs/fstab**)

 Now let's go in arch: `arch-chroot /mnt `

-It is immportant to donwload text editor at the beggining: `pacman -S vim` Take .vim directory and .vimrc file from **configs** to install cool plugins and color scheme
+It is important to download text editor at the beggining: `pacman -S vim` Take .vim directory and .vimrc file from **configs** to install cool plugins and color scheme

-Adjust locals: `nvim /etc/locale.gen` and uncomment
+Adjust locals: `nano /etc/locale.gen` and uncomment
 ```
 en_US.UTF-8 UTF-8
 ru_RU.UTF-8 UTF-8